braver/ColorConverter/README.md

 Select or put your cursor on a color, then select the format to convert to.

+It's also possible to convert all colors in a document.
+If you run "convert all" with an active selection, only the colors in that selection are converted.

 ## How to customize

 ### Key bindings